Imaginativeone/English-Paper/main-paper.md

 **Main Idea Introduction**: The study from Princeton Economist Angus Deaton and Psychologist Daniel Kahneman indicated that high incomes don’t make people happier.

 **Claim**: I agree with the conclusions of their study.

-“Life evaluations rise with steady income,” firstly , life evaluations are a product of someone living a happier life, life evaluation doesn't need a high income.
+First, life evaluations are a product of someone living a happier life, life evaluation doesn't need a high income.
 The article also mentions that “emotional well-being drops off at around $75,000” So making any more than 75,000 won’t make you happier.

+**Quote**: “Life evaluations rise with steady income,”

-My grandparents were happy even though they didn’t make high incomes.
+**Personal Story**: My grandparents were happy even though they didn’t make high incomes.
 My grandfather’s income was probably about 26,000 (about 75,000 $77,403.71

 today according to: https://www.bls.gov/data/inflation_calculator.htm ) thousand dollars per year in 1984 in a house with 5 kids  (including my dad)